beerandgin/linkedin-js-scraper/README.md

 # Linkedin Employee Name JavaScript Scraper
 linkedin-js-scraper.js is a code snippet to be used during the reconnaissance phase of a penetration test.
 This JavaScript will pull out all names that belog to your client's organization from the LinkedIn results and print them as JSON data into the console.

+I made this tool out of frustration while using the GatherContacts.jar plugin for Burp Suite.
+It only pulls the names of the users as JSON data which can then be used to create email lists for password spraying/phishing purposes of the external attack phase of the penetration test.

 ## Usage
 1. browse to LninkedIn.com and search for your current client (per your engagement).
 2. click on the company name